milliman/EPI_Machine_Learning/README.md

        'ndc_cat106_Sum', 'ndc_cat107_Sum']

 The _"environment.yml"_ file describes the environment needed to run the code.
 Please use:
+'''
+conda env create -f environment.yml
+'''
->conda env create -f environment.yml from Anaconda to create a compatible runtime environment for this project.
+from Anaconda to create a compatible runtime environment for this project.

 ### Who do I talk to?